MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-02/README.md

 **Files not moving:** Check that all processors are started (green play icon).
 Look for backpressure warnings on queues.
 Check the bulletin board (bell icon, top right) for error messages.

 **Files land in the wrong folder:** Verify the directory paths in PutFile match `/opt/nifi/outputs` and `/opt/nifi/quarantine`.
-These are paths inside the Docker container, not on your local machine.
+These paths are where NiFi sees the folders inside its container.
+The recipe file connects these paths to the actual folders on your computer (`lab-02/outputs/` and `lab-02/quarantine/`).

 **Regex not matching:** Test your regex with a simple pattern first.
 Check for missing parentheses or vertical bars.
 The case-insensitive flag `(?i)` should be at the start.